 - Meanwhile, rinse the dried shiitake mushrooms under tap water (no need to soak them).

-- In the bowl of a food processor combine the chilis, shallots, garlic, shiitakes, tamarind paste, brown sugar, soy sauce, and ½ cup water.
+- In the bowl of a food processor combine the chilis, shallots, garlic, shiitakes, tamarind paste, brown sugar, soy sauce, and 1/2 cup water.
 Turn the machine on and blend until smooth, adding additional water to create a thick paste.

 - Heat a large skillet over medium heat.
-Add 4 tablespoon oil.
+Add 4 Tbsp oil.
 When oil begins to shimmer, add chili paste and cook, stirring frequently, until the paste becomes fragrant and turns dark, 6 to 8 minutes.

 - Taste the paste and add additional sugar or soy sauce, if needed to reach your desired balance of sweet / salty.
 If you reserved some of the chili seeds, you can add them back in and cook for a few minutes longer to increase the spice level.